 About the human rights work of American Jewish World Service (AJWS)

-AJWS funds LGBTI human rights groups in 9 countries in Latin America, Asia and Africa, and mobilizes the American Jewish community to advocate for U.S. policies that support human rights abroad.
+AJWS funds LGBTQI human rights groups in 9 countries in Latin America, Asia and Africa, and mobilizes the American Jewish community to advocate for U.S. policies that support human rights abroad.
 With Jewish values and a global reach, AJWS is making a difference in millions of lives and bringing a more just and equitable world closer for all.